Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Supports building fs-type, oem, pxe, kis and live iso image types.

-• Installs all tools to create filesystems supported with KIWI NG.
+• Installs all tools to create filesystems supported by KIWI NG.
 The pulled in components are needed for any image type that needs to create a filesystem.
-This excludes the archive based image types like docker, appx or tbz.
+This excludes the archive-based image types like docker, appx or tbz.
 The package also installs tools one level below the actual filesystem creation toolkit.
 These are components to manage loop devices as well as partition table setup and subsystem support like LVM and LUKS.

 • Depends on the -core kiwi-systemdeps packages.